 Gardening is also an ideal activity to make children aware of nature protection from an early age.

 Not only will they be fascinated to see what they have sown, but they will learn to respect the land that feeds us.

 Observing and understanding nature is the first step towards becoming an eco-citizen of tomorrow.

 Reason 10: Cultivate Your Creativity While Gardening

-Planting, weeding, watering, sowing may seem repetitive and repetitive activities.
+Planting, weeding, watering, and sowing may seem repetitive and repetitive activities.
 Yet, they leave a lot of creativity to gardeners.
-Draw a bed of flowers, vary the types and colors of tomatoes, arrange spices in a harmonious way … Everyone has the leisure to develop his garden as he sees fit, to choose the plants and flowers he wants to see s to flourish.
+Draw a bed of flowers, vary the types and colors of tomatoes, and arrange spices in a harmonious way … Everyone has the leisure to develop his garden as he sees fit, to choose the plants and flowers he wants to see s to flourish.
 Not to mention carving a small boxwood heart, squirrel, clover, etc.

 The possibilities are multiple.
-Enough to let the artist sleep inside us, and that we have sometimes broken, for lack of time or opportunity.
+Enough to let the artist sleep inside us, and that we have sometimes broken for lack of time or opportunity.